rikikoo/lem_in/README.md

 *lem_in* is a program that directs "ants" through an "antfarm" (i.e. through a graph's nodes/vertices).

 ## RULES
 A node or an edge can be occupied by one ant at a time, excluding the source and sink nodes.
 All of the ants must be transported through the graph using the least amount of turns.
-Ants need to move on each turn.
+Ants on the graph need to move on each turn.

 For example, consider the graph below:

 ```
-         ---(4)
+   /--(3)---(4)
   /          |
-   ---(3)    |
-  /          |
 (s)---(1)---(2)---(t)
        |          /
-       |    (6)---
-       |    /
-      (5)---
+      (5)---(6)--/
 ```

 Least amount of turns in the case of one ant would be using the shortest ("middle") path `s - 1 - 2 -t`,